 - Do the committee members demonstrate financial literacy?
 Specifically, is at least one member a financial “expert” with experience preparing, analyzing, or auditing financial statements?

 - If the committee doesn’t include a financial expert, has the board considered adding a CPA from either private or public practice to the committee — someone not affiliated with the organization’s auditing firm?

 Area 2: Committee Meetings

-- Does the culmination of the committee meeting agendas meet the requirements set forth in the charter?
+- Does the culmination of the committee meeting agendas meet the requirements outlined in the charter?

-- Does the committee meet at the proper intervals (general rule is two to three times annually)?
-Does management forward relevant details related to the agenda to the committee with an adequate time period for review prior to the audit committee meeting?
+- Does the committee meet at the proper intervals (the general rule is two to three times annually)?
+Does management forward relevant details related to the agenda to the committee with an adequate period for review before the audit committee meeting?

 Area 3: Management Communication

-- Does the committee meet regularly with the CFO and/or other financial, compliance, and operational leaders to stay informed of key issues?
+- Does the committee meet regularly with the CFO or other financial, compliance, and operational leaders to stay informed of key issues?

 - Does management update the audit committee regarding organizational changes—particularly turnover within management or the external audit team?